 The special Optima-Bore® HP geometry is conceived to offer the best performance, even with High Performance steel shot.
-The shot pattern remains perfect and uniform with the fixed choke cylinder.
+The shot pattern remains perfect and uniform, complemented by the use of the Optimachoke® HP choke tubes.

 DROP AND CAST SPACERS